kristenmjoyse/joyse-etal_2024-b/workflow/README.md

-## This is the directory to place scripts or instructions in for recreating your experiment
+## This directory houses the main scripts used to run the analyses performed for this paper.